lizbur10/lizbur10.github.io/_posts/2018-11-13-putting_it_all_together.markdown

 ---
 layout: post
 title:      "Putting it all Together"
-date:       2018-11-13 22:01:54 +0000
+date:       2018-11-13 17:01:55 -0500
 permalink:  putting_it_all_together
 ---

-An interesting thing happened the day I decided I was ready to submit my React/Redux final project: I took a look at the final product and discovered it didn't look at all like something that should have taken over a month and a half to complete.
-There just wasn't that much to it.
+An interesting thing happened the day I decided I was ready to submit my React/Redux final project: I took a look at the final product and discovered it didn't really look like something that should have taken over a month and a half to complete.
+There just didn't seem to be that much to it.
 It freaked me out a little, I can't lie.
 A look at the [Github repo](https://github.com/lizbur10/nme-account-manager) revealed that I had made 144 commits, but I wasn't sure whether that should make me feel better or worse.
-Had it taken me a month and a half and 144 commits to do very little?
-It was not the happiest moment in my Flatiron School journey.

-In hopes that it would make me feel a little better, I spent some time looking through my commits to remind myself of what I had been doing all that time.
-It made me feel a little better almost right away (although it probably shouldn't have) when I figured out that it was really more like a month of actual work days.
-But it didn't change the fact that I was looking at a final product that seemed pretty thin.
-However, in the silver lining department, the process of looking back through all the work I'd done turned out to be a valuable exercise: I got a nice overview of the whole process, and a reminder of a lot of things I'd forgotten.
+Clearly, I had forgotten some things, so I decided to some time looking through my commits to remind myself of what all I had done.
+This process turned out to be a valuable exercise: I got a nice overview of the whole process, and a reminder of a lot of details that had faded in my memory.
 Looking at it from the 10,000 foot level made it seem a lot more orderly and organized than it felt while I was doing it.
 It also gave me a little sense of pride at everything I'd accomplished, which was a nice bonus.

 The 10,000 foot level view can be divided into the following 6 steps: